 In this episode you’ll learn:

-- How does foreign exchange trading works and why is it like gambling.
+- How does foreign exchange trading work and why is it like gambling.

 - Who are the principal players in the foreign exchange market.